 Contemporary Literature MA

-Discover exciting new authors and challenge yourself to consider new ideas and concepts in modern writing.
+Discover exciting new authors and challenge yourself to consider new ideas and concepts in recent writing.

 - Location – York campus